BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: The BlazEr1 catalog results and discussion

 Among the confirmed blazars, \textit{BLL}s and \textit{FSRQ}s have slightly higher detection rates than \textit{BCU}s, of which only more than half are detected.
 This could mean that \textit{BCU}s also contain more contaminating objects, and that their X-ray fluxes are too low to be detected.
 The different candidate classes have lower detection rates. \textit{eROSITA} is more likely to detect \textit{FSRQC}s than other candidate classes.

-As a next step we use the \textit{eROSITA} sensitivity (see Sect.~\ref{subsec:sens}) to obtain flux and luminosity upper limits for the undetected blazars and blazar candidates.
-The majority of non-detected sources have upper limits below the flux at which the all-sky survey is complete (Fig.~\ref{fig:erosita_sensitivity_minflux_lin}).
+As a next step we used the \textit{eROSITA} sensitivity (see Sect.~\ref{subsec:sens}) to obtain the flux and luminosity upper limits for the undetected blazars and blazar candidates.
+The majority of nondetected sources have upper limits below the flux at which the all-sky survey is complete (Fig.~\ref{fig:erosita_sensitivity_minflux_lin}).
 The upper limits agree with those of \citet{tubin-arenas:2024}.
 Since \citet{tubin-arenas:2024} also considered the counts actually observed by \textit{eROSITA}, their upper limits are sometimes higher than ours.

 As a next step, we calculate luminosity upper limits for sources with known redshifts (Fig.~\ref{fig:ul_lum_z_log}).
 The exposure times, fluxes and luminosity limits are all listed in the BLAZE catalog.
 At low redshifts, \textit{BCU}s in particular are abundant.
 We also observe \textit{FSRQ}s at higher redshifts than \textit{BLL}s as previously seen in Sect.~\ref{subsec:lums}.
 The dashed-dotted line in Fig.~\ref{fig:ul_lum_z_log}, which corresponds to a flux of $F_{\mathrm{X},\,0.2-2.3\,\mathrm{keV}} = 1\times10^{-14}\,\mathrm{erg}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$, indicates that the lower luminosity population is missed due to the sensitivity limit of \textit{eROSITA}.